-It has the ability to bind with non-heme iron, which is found in plant foods.
+It can bind to non-heme iron, which is found in plant foods.
 Your body does not absorb non-heme iron as efficiently as heme iron, the type of iron found in animal products (

 One study found that participants’ iron absorption increased by 67% when they took 100 mg of vitamin C with a meal (

 However, individuals with conditions that increase the risk of iron accumulation in the body, such as hemochromatosis, should be cautious with vitamin C supplements.

 That said, iron overload is highly unlikely if you don’t have a condition that increases iron absorption.
 Additionally, iron overload is more likely to occur if you consume excess iron in supplement form.

 Since vitamin C increases iron absorption, consuming too much of it is a concern for individuals with conditions that lead to iron accumulation in the body.

 Excess vitamin C is excreted from the body as oxalate, a bodily waste product.

 Consuming too much vitamin C has the potential to increase the amount of oxalate in your urine, thus increasing the risk of developing kidney stones (

-In one study that had adults take a 1,000-mg vitamin C supplement twice daily for six days, the amount of oxalate they excreted increased by 20% (
+In one study that had adults take a 1,000-mg vitamin C supplement twice daily for 6 days, the amount of oxalate they excreted increased by 20% (

-Not only is high vitamin C intake associated with greater amounts of urinary oxalate, it has also been linked to the development of kidney stones, especially if you consume amounts greater than 2,000 mg (
+High vitamin C intake is not only associated with greater amounts of urinary oxalate but also linked to the development of kidney stones, especially if you consume amounts greater than 2,000 mg (

 Reports of kidney failure have also been reported in people who have taken more than 2,000 mg in a day.
 However, this is extremely rare, especially in otherwise healthy people (

 Consuming too much vitamin C may increase the amount of oxalate in your kidneys, which has the potential to lead to kidney stones.

 Since vitamin C is water-soluble and your body excretes excess amounts of it within a few hours after you consume it, it’s quite difficult to consume too much.